kirk-patton/example-go/godoc/README.md

   godoc -http=":6060"
 ```

-Then point your web browser at http://localhost:6060
+Then point your web browser at http://localhost:6060/pkg/github.com/kirk-patton/example-go/godoc to see this example